hapax/hapax.github.io/assets/simple-physics.md

 the received wisdom.
 In the words of
-[Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), *custom without truth is the antiquity of error*, and hacker spirit is the perfect antidote for custom without truth.
+[Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), *custom without truth is the antiquity of error*.
+Hacker spirit is the perfect antidote for custom without truth.

 #### Annotated references